maximilianMairinger/mathCryptography/README.md

  $ npm run dev
 ```

-Open index.html in a modern webbrowser and open the dev console
+Open index.html in a modern webbrowser